 Many have already concluded that the likely non-governmental entity to take over Energy Star is the U.S. Green Building Council associated, Green Business Certification Inc. that today provides independent professional credentialing and project certification programs related to green building; not to mention GBCI’s natural compulsion to protect the heavily Energy Star reliant LEED.
 GBCI has been in a multi year acquisition phase for other standards and it is no secret that there have been discussions about Energy Star.

 Another possible suitor for Energy Star is the Columbia Law School, Sabin Center for Climate Change.
 And while it might seem an odd fit, in particular at a time when academia is held in lower disregard than Congress, the program’s charismatic director, Michael Gerrard, might find fighting climate change through Energy Star preferable to being relegated to the permanent opposition.

 Also proposed to be eliminated is the EPA WaterSence program.
 WaterSense products and services that have earned the label must be at least 20 percent more efficient than base codes and the close ties to green building programs including LEED also makes GBCI a likely candidate for that acquisition.

-Once the dust settles from the ideological Armageddon over the budget request, it will become clear there are opportunities for Energy Star, for WaterSense, and for the voluntary stewardship of the environment.
+Once the dust settles from the ideological Armageddon over the budget request and possibly with a push from the President when the U.S. withdraws from the Paris Accord, it will become clear there are opportunities for Energy Star, for WaterSense, and for the voluntary stewardship of the environment.